 Put egg shells in your garden - why?
 It's said to deter deer, birds eat them thus keeping them out of our plants, and they add calcium to your garden as they decompose.
 I use them to deter slugs, this has gotten mixed reviews but it seems to work for me.

 I get voles in my both my vegetable and flower gardens almost every year.
-To keep them out I have learned to add moth balls to my gardens and it seems to keep them away.
+To keep them out I have learned to place moth balls in a mesh bag and hang then from a shepards hook in my garden.
 They don't like the smell.

 Sprinkle red pepper flakes in your garden.
 It's known to deter rabbits, deer, skunks, raccoons, cats, dogs.
 It irritates their lungs and skin, and it will deter not harm animals.